 Marianne, it seems, is far more than a figment of Emma’s imagination; the witch is real, and she’s terrorizing Emma’s hometown.
 Now, Emma must confront the demonic force from her childhood, the same force that fuels her writing today.
 What follows is a grisly confrontation between the dreamer and her midnight vision.

 This is not your run-of-the-mill wicked witch, Toto.
 Marianne dives deep into horror, tapping into demonic possession, shocks of violence, and Silence of the Lambs–style body gore.
 Take a look:

 Netflix is quickly becoming a killer destination for high-quality thrills and chills, serving up feature-length horror flicks like 1922 and Gerald’s Game and horror shows like The Haunting of Hill House.
-The streaming platform is especially adept at scouring the globe for international horror fare and delivering it to hungry stateside viewers, from the Spanish possession horror Verónica to the the mind-bending German sci-fi horror series Dark.
+The streaming platform is especially adept at scouring the globe for international horror fare and delivering it to hungry stateside viewers, from the Spanish possession horror Verónica to the mind-bending German sci-fi horror series Dark.

 Add Marianne to the frightening list.